miayam/learn-css/008 Layout/README.md

 it sticks on top as you scroll down.
 How?
 Worry not!
 We have `position` property.

 There are 5 possible values.
-These explanations stolen from [w3schools.com](https://www.w3schools.com/css/css_positioning.asp):
+These explanations are stolen from [w3schools.com](https://www.w3schools.com/css/css_positioning.asp):
 * HTML elements are positioned `static` by default
 * An element with `position: relative;` is positioned relative to its normal position
 * An element with `position: absolute;` is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like `fixed`)